devkjp/gameoflife/README.md

-# gameoflife
+# Game Of Life
-Implementation of Conways Game of Life
+Another implementation of Conways Game of Life

+MIT License